agrc/api.mapserv.utah.gov/src/explorer/src/content/docs/docs/index.md

   { label: "Street and Zone Geocoding", link: "/docs/v1/endpoints/geocoding" }
 ---

-The UGRC API has 7 endpoints; 4 geocoding endpoints, 2 informational endpoints, and 1 searching endpoint.
+The UGRC API has 7 endpoints: 4 geocoding endpoints, 2 informational endpoints, and 1 searching endpoint.

 ### Geocoding

 Geocoding allows you to get the geographic location (i.e., the geographical coordinates) from an address.
-You can learn so much from a house address once it has been geocoded.
+You can learn so much from a home, business, or other type of address once it has been geocoded.
 When you geocode data, you unlock the ability to visualize the data in a different way.
 And you can use our search endpoint to answer endless questions about your addresses.
 The UGRC API endpoints for geocoding allow you to:

 - Get the coordinates of a street and zone.
 - Get the coordinates of a route and milepost.